World Hindu Economic Forum: Bangkok 2013

 The conference was inaugurated by Shri D. Devadas, Member Organising Committee WHEF Bangkok, 2013; Shri Susheel Saraff, Chairman, Organising Committee WHEF 2013, Bangkok; Shri Arun Kumar Bajaj, Convener, WHEF Steering Committee; Dr. Gautam Sen, Member, WHEF Steering Committee, Retired Lecturer of London School of Economics & Political Science; H. E. Shri Anil Wadhwa, Ambassador of Bharat of Thailand; H. E. Dr. Olarn Chaipravat, President of the Thailand Trade Representative & Former Deputy Prime Minister of Thailand.

 H. E. Dr. Olarn Chaipravat welcomed all the delegates on behalf of the Prime Minister of Thailand and the Royal Thai Government.
 7 different sessions were conducted.
 The sessions included discussions on topics like Emerging opportunities & challenges from free trade agreements, regional economic communities & new geographical areas, Keynote Speeches from Businesses and industries, Enormous opportunities of business in alternative energy, and so on.
 The sessions were chaired by genius minds like Prof. (Dr.) R. Vaidyanathan, Shri Suresh Prabhu, Prof. (Dr.) Guna Magesan.
 One session was chaired by young and vibrant Kritika Bajaj.
 This underlined the greater involvement of youth in WHEF and many of its activities.
 Another such session was conducted by Liza Bhansali, Pritika Sharma & Nitika Sharma which focused on entrepreneurship among today's youth.
 Amit Srivastava presented the report at the World Hindu and Student Conference organized in Bali in 2012.
 Shri S.V.
 Anand handed over the first copy of the book 'Global Handbook on Flooring' to Shri L. Gopakumar and Shri Vinod Kumar to mark the book's release.
 The conference united most of the influential personalities in the field of economy and business and led to a lot of knowledge exchange.
 This catalyzed the efforts to strengthen the economy.

 Hong Kong 2012

 The World Hindu Economic Forum for South East Asia was conducted in Hong Kong, in the year 2012.
-Over 250 prominent businesspersons, industrialists, economists, bankers, international traders, and business association leaders attended the meeting from different countries in Europe, Asia, Africa, and the Pacific region.
-Four panels, namely: successful models: Making small & medium-sized enterprise successful in Global Marketplace, Developing Hindu Economy, Mega trends in global economy and Prospects of Bharat's economy and Mantra for Successful Business Enterprise, were designed to discuss nuances of economy & business.
-The conference was inaugurated by Hon.
-Shri Anil Kumar Bachoo, Dr Subramanian Swamy, Dr. Gautam Sen, Dr. G. Madhavan Nair, Prof. (Dr.) R. Vaidyanathan, Dr. Vijay P. Bhatkar, Shri Subhash Thakrar, Dr. Dilip N. Kulkarni.
-All that is crucial for a progressive economy ranging from Infrastructure, Transport, and Natural Resources, Global Challenges and opportunities, Development of Aerospace Technology & Economic Opportunity, research & development in the field of science & technology, and social entrepreneurship were discussed.
-The Discussion covered the welfare of a farmer as well as that of an industrialist.
-There was a unanimous agreement on the urgent need of importance to give back to the roots of the traditional economy.
+The conference was divided in four panels: Making small & medium-sized enterprise successful in Global Marketplace, Developing Hindu Economy, Mega trends in global economy and Prospects of Bharat's economy and Mantra for Successful Business Enterprise, were designed to discuss nuances of economy & business.